phillystafford/hs-challenge/README.md

 # HubSpot Web Team Exercise - Instructions

-#### **Note - we updated this exercise on 03 July 2019.
-If you already started the previous version please refer to the previous [readme](https://github.com/HubSpotWebTeam/CodeExercise/blob/9a4a9ecafe5c5ef40d738d349ec58859920cba4b/README.md)**.

 Welcome to the HubSpot Web Team's coding exercise 👋

 Make sure you read these instructions carefully before you start.
 If you have any questions please reach out to your recruiting specialist.